-Description: Continuation of Obstetrics and Gynecology I. This class discusses pathology/ pathophysiology of obstetrical sonographic examinations.
+Description: Continuation of General Obstetrical and Gynecological Sonography.
+This class discusses pathology/ pathophysiology of obstetrical sonographic examinations.
 Sonographic appearance of fetal anatomy and findings of fetal anomalies and genetic links will be discussed.
 Assessment, laboratory values, as well as other imaging procedures, will be included.
 A review of the sonographic appearance of the female pelvis and evaluation of pregnancy from conception to delivery will be included.